Coatesville, Pennsylvania: 21st century

 Since the turn of the century, Coatesville has invested in redevelopment, encouraging private projects.
 It has torn down public housing and encouraged new single family and townhouse developments.
 A new Marriott Courtyard hotel, built along Route 82 on the outskirts of Coatesville, opened in May 2012.

 The redevelopment plans have generated controversy.
 The city was involved in a 5-year eminent domain dispute with a local landowner in neighboring Valley Township.
 It was resolved without the need to seize the property, but displeasure with the events resulted in the city voters turning out four incumbent city councilpersons in the November 2005 general elections.
-Two of the four new councilpersons are ordained Pentecostal and Methodist ministers, respectively.
+Two of the four new councilpersons were ordained Pentecostal and Methodist ministers, respectively.
 The city council fired the city solicitor, and accepted the resignation of the city manager (who had negotiated with the Valley Township landowner).
 The assistant manager, police chief, and city treasurer also resigned.